Join hundreds of volunteers who support our river-saving mission by offering their time, skill and experience in

 Herring count is conducted each Spring at the Ipswich Dam in downtown Ipswich.
 Volunteers perform 10 minute counts throughout the day and season at the top of the fish ladder. the data are used to document the conditions under which river herring or alewife and also blueback herring migrate into the Ipswich River to spawn.

 - Take Photographs!
 We need pictures of our beautiful river, pictures of pollution, pictures of flooding, pictures of watershed association events and volunteers.
 Most of all we need pictures of people (and faces) that are out enjoying or working on the watershed.
 You can take pictures wherever you want, whenever you want and share them with us.
 We’ll add them to our high resolution photo library (you can also join our group on Flickr.com!).

 - Volunteer in our Gardens!
 Our headquarters hosts a series of Greenscapes demonstration projects that show how we can live better using less water, and reduce pollution and replenish groundwater too.
 Garden projects include a native plant garden, organic lawn, green roof and rain gardens.
 We need a few more gardening enthusiasts to help tend these gardens (2 hours per month, April – October).

 - Stream continuity/Fish Habitat surveys.
-Our project team plans to visit and score at least 800 of the 1000 or more road-stream crossings in the 257 mi2 PIE Rivers region (that’s Parker-Ipswich-Essex) in summer 2014 and revisited many of the same sites to collect additional data for a risk assessment study.
+Our project team visited and score at least 800 of the 1000 or more road-stream crossings in the 257 mi2 PIE Rivers region (that’s Parker-Ipswich-Essex) in summer 2014 and revisited many of the same sites to collect additional data for a risk assessment study.
 Survey results will be analyzed and reports made available to municipalities and other groups interested in improving habitat conditions and plan for flood vulnerability in the region.
-As of fall 2014, the first phase of this project is complete.
 Stay tuned for more restoration volunteer projects.